3umaGH/DFS-Maze-Solver/README.md

 # DFS-Maze-Solver

-I've been experimenting with algorithms and built a DFS maze solver.
+In an effort to learn more about algorithms, I built a DFS maze solver as a small project to get hands-on experience with depth-first search.

 #### Default cells:
 Hallway - 0,